nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 2a2.
 User enters new command.
 * Steps 2a1-2a2 are repeated until all details entered are correct.
 * Use case resumes from step 3.

-**Use case: UC05 - Find student entries**

-**MSS**

-1. User enters command to find students.
-1. System displays list with students with matching details.

-   Use case ends.

-**Extensions**

-* 1a.
-System detects error in entered command.
-    * 1a1.
-System displays error message and does not clear command line.
-    * 1a2.
-User enters new command.

-* Steps 1a1-1a2 are repeated until all details entered are correct.
-* Use case resumes from step 2.

 **Use case: UC07 - Settle outstanding fees for student**